cloudnativeessentials/dra-tutorial/README.md

 DRA is a new API for Pods to request and access specialized hardware like accelerators such as GPUs, field programmable gate arrays (FPGAs), Tensor Processing Unit (TPU) or network-attached devices.
 Support for hardware are provided by vendors via DRA drivers.

-The previous way of accessing specialized hardware was with node plugins and had limitations such as the inability to share allocated devices among multiple Pods and the device had to be attached to a node (node-local) not across the network fabric.
+The previous way of accessing specialized hardware was with device plugins and had limitations such as the inability to share allocated devices among multiple Pods and the device had to be attached to a node (node-local) not across the network fabric.

 Node plugins are good for requesting single, linear quantity of resources.

-Later, you will take a look at a few vendor's DRA drivers: NVIDIA and Intel NVIDIA offers DRA driers for two types of resources: GPUs and ComputeDomains.
+Later, you will take a look at a few vendor's DRA drivers: NVIDIA and Intel

-Compared to device plugins, DRA offers the following benefits:
+Compared to device plugins, DRA offers the following benefits to use specialized devices by Kubernetes workloads:
 - device filtering with Common Expression Language (CEL) for fine-grained filtering
-- device sharing
+- device sharing with multiple Pods
 - centralized device categorization
+- flexible configuration like dynamic GPU partitioning

 ### DRA Overview